C191068/Ali_Khatami_MERN/README.md

 The code that runs on the server is referred to as back-end and the code that runs on the browser is reffered to as front-end <br>

-The front end and backend are two completely code repository <br>
+The front end and backend are two completely separate  code repository <br>